game-ci/documentation/docs/github/v2/06-remote-builder.md

 For Unity projects the available disk size is quite small.
 You may experience an error related to running out of disk space.
 You may also want to run the build on a server with more memory or processing resources.

-**You can use Remote Builder to send a build from any supported git platform to any of the supported remote builder types.**
+**You can use remote builder to send a build from any supported git platform to any of the supported remote builder types.**

 ## Key features